Paddle Boarding Havasupai Falls

 The basin at Mooney was magical.
 And since we were there so early, we had it all to ourselves.
 The basin of Mooney was much larger than Havasu Falls.
 Everything about it was much bigger.
 The amount of moisture was insane.
 Even if you stood 50 feet away from the falls, you would still get wet from the falls’ mist.
 We all rummaged around Mooney falls basin like monkeys taking photos and video while Austin navigated his way across the terraced travertine pools.
 Mission success.

-A full day’s hike back to the trailhead seemed irrational since Ted was becoming more ill.
+A full day drip back to the trailhead seemed irrational since Ted was becoming more ill.
 The best option for us at this point was to take the helicopter back.
 It wasn’t an easy decision since all of us would’ve rather completed the whole Havasupai Trip by foot, but we knew what was best for Ted.

 After the decision was made, everything seemed to happen in the blink of an eye.
 We ran across the landing pad where the helicopter was idle, its propellers causing a small wind storm, tossing our hair around as we threw ourselves into the 4-person cab.
 Seconds later, we shot up into the sky like a rocket, soaring over the Grand Canyon like a pterodactyl did centuries ago.